lucas0/lucas0.github.io/README.md

 A simple repo for a simple website.

-To update website according to gh-pages branch:
+One liner to update website with local modifications:

     sh add-commit-push-deploy.sh "commit message"